LutherYTT/COMPS351F-Streaming-Service-app-to-promote-anti-piracy/README.md

 ### About ###
 - This prototype only works on Android.
 If you want to use it on a PC, you may need an emulator.
-- You will need to download the APK file onto your device and run it.
+- You will need to download the StreamMer.apk file onto your device and run it.
 - This prototype requires an internet connection.
 Without it, some features may not function correctly.

 ### Objectives ###